gl00mm/Blasphemous_PSVITA/README.md

 - NO SFX = Sounds are restricted to only ambient background and musics.
 - NO VIDEO = Some cinematics are not played.

-Selection of the restricted modes is done at the landing screen (when app is loaded, on the black screen with the big red "Blaphemous") :
+Selection of the restricted modes is done at the landing screen (when app is loaded, on the black screen with the big red "Blasphemous") :
 - Press L to enable "NO SFX" mode
 - Press R to enable "NO VIDEO" mode
 - Press any other key to go with Full experience mode